Sinking of ARA General Belgrano: Argentina

 After postponing its departure twice, the cruiser set sail from Port Belgrano on April 16, arriving at Isla de los Estados on April 19.
 After patrolling the area for a few days and carrying out live-fire exercises off the island's southern coast, the General Belgrano docked at Ushuaia Naval Base at 18:30 (Note: Argentina and the United Kingdom have different natural time zones (UTC-4 and UTC+0, respectively).
 During the Falklands War, however, Argentina's official time was UTC-3, while the United Kingdom observed daylight saving time (UTC+1).
 This discrepancy led to confusion in various press releases, documents, and news reports, as the time references often failed to specify the time zone or assumed that the United Kingdom's official time aligned with Greenwich Mean Time (UTC+0).
 All time references in this article correspond to Argentina's official time (UTC-3).) on April 22, to refuel and exchange a batch of defective ammunition.
 The members of its crew used this stop to send letters to their families and friends, which were dispatched before the ship resumed its mission.
 The cruiser left Ushuaia at 8:30 a.m. on April 24, having received a communication that afternoon transmitting the reorganization of "FT 79" and new orders; two destroyers and a tanker had been assigned to "GT 79.3", which, with the Belgrano as its flagship, was tasked with operating in the area between the meridians of Isla de los Estados and Burdwood Bank.
-The ARA Piedra Buena and the ARA Hipólito Bouchard then separated from GT 79.2 and headed south to join GT 79.3, meeting up with the General Belgrano and the tanker YPF Puerto Rosales north of Isla de los Estados on April 28, with joint exercises being held that afternoon between the cruiser and the destroyers to practice tactical maneuvers and improve communication between the ships.
+ARA Piedra Buena and ARA Hipólito Bouchard then separated from GT 79.2 and headed south to join GT 79.3, meeting up with the General Belgrano and the tanker YPF Puerto Rosales north of Isla de los Estados on April 28, with joint exercises being held that afternoon between the cruiser and the destroyers to practice tactical maneuvers and improve communication between the ships.
 The destroyers' mission was to protect the Belgrano from surface enemies, air attacks, and submarines, forming a curtain of protection.